 The novel begins with Shalini, and her husband, lighting candles for their daughter Leila’s birthday.
 It doesn’t take the reader long to figure out that Rizwan is no longer present in flesh.
 Is he dead?
 Maybe.
 We do not know, and neither does Shalini.
 The same is true for Leila.
 She lost her daughter sixteen years ago and has no idea where she is.

 As the book progresses, we realise that Shalini did not “lose” Leila.
 Leila was taken away from her because they lived in a society which demanded certain rules and regulations be followed.
 And Shalini refused to follow those.
 Losing Leila and her husband is her punishment.
 Alone, she now lives in a purity camp – a place for fallen women like her.

 Women who lived dangerously, who did not follow the rules and were brought here by the repeaters – the moral police who decide what is acceptable and what is not.
 They are treated there by a Dr. Iyer and then get to serve the society through menial jobs.

 Shalini too works as a peon in one of the government offices.
 Other women who inhabit the place are here for different, yet similar, reasons.
 Prarthna because she married another girl; Sonam who fell in love with a boy from the same gotra, Vasanthi because she wanted to marry a Dalit boy, Sana who started a campaign against the practice of khatna and gave herself up to the repeaters to save her family.

-While the men in most these cases were also punished (Riz is missing and is probably dead; Vasanthi’s lover was hacked to death, another girl’s lover was made to drink poison), there is no purity camp for them.
+While the men in most of these cases were also punished (Riz is missing and is probably dead; Vasanthi’s lover was hacked to death, and another girl’s lover was made to drink poison), there is no purity camp for them.
 This is a book that deals predominantly with women characters.